sandeepgroup/build_supramolecular_polymers/Readme.md

 2. Download the DFTB+ software package and either update the `.bashrc` file by adding the path of DFTB+ as an environment variable or add it to the current shell temporarily.

-3. Update the path for DFTB parameters in the `dftb_in.hsd` file.
-You can use the file in the `examples` folder as a starting point for creating the DFTB input file.
+3. Update the path for DFTB parameters in the `set_initenv.sh` file.

 4. Enter the parameter values in the `input.user` file present in the `examples` folder using the following format:
 	```